genotrance/px/README.md

   Specify config file.
 Valid file path, default: px.ini in working directory

   --proxy=  --server=  proxy:server= in INI file
-    Proxy server(s) to connect through.
+  NTLM server(s) to connect through.
 IP:port, hostname:port
     Multiple proxies can be specified comma separated.
-Px will iterate through and use the one that works.
-Required field unless --noproxy is defined.
-If remote server is not in noproxy list and proxy is undefined, Px will reject the request
+Px will iterate through and use the one that works

   --pac=  proxy:pac=
   PAC file to use to connect